 Fungi: the elders of earth.

-In a groundbreaking study from the US, UK, and Mexico, published in the Proceedings of the National Academy of Sciences (PNAS), scientists have embarked on the largest-ever genomic exploration of magic mushrooms.
+In a groundbreaking study published in the Proceedings of the National Academy of Sciences (PNAS), scientists have embarked on the largest-ever genomic exploration of magic mushrooms.

 Examining over 50 species from the Psilocybe genus, renowned for their psychedelic properties, this research offers unprecedented insights into the evolutionary history and complex genetics of these fascinating fungi.